admiralAwkbar/demo-actions-1/Exercises/02-Create-CI-Action.md

         - 'main'
 ```

-When we push a change to a branch, the GitHub Action will clone the repository code base, and run the Super Linter against the changes.
+When we push a change to a branch, the GitHub Action will clone the repository code base, and run the docker build against the changes.

 ## Running your GitHub Action